-He is best known outside Scandinavia for his work on 6 of the 30 episodes of Borgen, DR’s international hit series shown in more than 80 countries.
-His most successful feature to date is Okay (Bech Company) which remains one of the most popular Danish films of all time.
+He is probably best known outside Scandinavia for his work on Borgen, DR’s international hit series shown in more than 90 countries while his mutli-award winning feature Okay (Bech Company) remains one of the most popular Danish films of all time.
 A year after its release he won the Dreyer Award, Danish cinema’s annual award for artistic merit, putting him in the illustrious company of Lars von Trier, Lone Scherfig, Susanne Bier and Thomas Vinterberg.

-In all he has directed, written or edited more than 23 features and more than 60 episodes of tv drama.
-He was the lead the director of TV2’s The Seaside Hotel, a major new drama series for TV2, set in a North Sea resort in the late 1920s – early 1930s, which remains one of the most popular Danish tv series of all time and currently screens in the UK on All 4 and in the USA on PBS Masterpiece.
+In all he has directed, written or edited more than 25 features and more than 70 episodes of tv drama.
+He was the lead the director of TV2’s The Seaside Hotel, set in a North Sea resort in the late 1920s – early 1930s, which remains one of the most popular Danish tv series of all time and currently screens in the UK on All 4 and in the USA on PBS Masterpiece.

 Jesper’s other major feature credits include Through A Glass Darkly for Norway’s 4½ Film; The Store Planer and Man Behind The Door, both for Angel Films.
 His earlier tv includes Lykke, a multi-episodic series about big business, also for DR; Pagten, a 20 episode family adventure; and Summer, which he also created and continued as head writer.